bleckfisk/audio-transcoder/README.md

 - Please observe that SQS Messages Body can only contain strings, transcoder will parse the string to json and handle it accordingly.

-- After transcoder has processed the message and done the job, it will publish an object like below to the given SNS Topic.
+- After transcoder has processed the message and done the job, it will publish an object-string like below to the given SNS Topic.

 ```
 callback = {